 - 1 1/2 teaspoons Instant Espresso Powder

-- Place ice, pumpkin, and 1/4 cup (60 ml) milk into the Vitamix 20-ounce container in the order listed.
+- Place ice, pumpkin, and 1/4 cup (60 ml) milk into a 20-ounce blender container in the order listed.

 - Stir together the pumpkin pie spice, cinnamon, espresso powder, condensed milk, and remaining 1/4 cup (60 ml) milk.
-Place mixture in the container and secure blade.
+Pour mixture into the container and secure blade/top.

-- Turn the dial to 1 and slowly increase speed to 10.
+- Turn the container upside down and place into the blender base.
+Turn the dial to 1 and slowly increase speed to 10.

 - Blend for 30 to 35 seconds or until desired consistency is reached.

-- Place ice, pumpkin, and 1/4 cup (60 ml) milk into the blender container.
+- Place ice, pumpkin, and 1/4 cup milk into the blender container.

-- Stir together the pumpkin pie spice, cinnamon, espresso powder, condensed milk, and remaining 1/4 cup (60 ml) milk.
-Place mixture into the blender container.
+- Stir together the pumpkin pie spice, cinnamon, espresso powder, condensed milk, and remaining 1/4 cup milk.
+Pour mixture into the blender container.